tmpfs/async-validate/README.md

 function isRoot()
 ```

-Determine if this validation is being performed against the root source object.
+Determine if validation is being performed against the root source object.

 ##### reason